subat0mik/Misconfiguration-Manager/defense-techniques/PREVENT/PREVENT-13/prevent-13_description.md

 _Figure 4: LDAP signing matrix_

-LDAP signing is negotiated in the NTLM negotiation step.
-If either client or server requires signing and the other does not, the session will not start.
-LDAP signing can be configured with the following group policies:

-- `Network security: LDAP client signing requirements` -> "Require signing"
-- `Domain Controller: LDAP server signing requirements` -> "Require signing"

-Both policies are located under `Default Domain Controllers Policy > Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options`.

 ### Channel Binding
 When a secure LDAP connection is initiated by a client, a unique token, called a channel binding token (CBT), is generated from the `TLS Finished` message, which is a hash of the TLS handshake messages.
 This token is included in authentication requests.
 The server generates the same CBT and compares with the client's CBT.
 If the CBTs match, the client is authenticated.
 Since the authentication is tied to a specific TLS session, an attacker cannot replay or relay the messages therein without the TLS session.

-LDAP channel binding can be configured with the following group policy:

-- `Domain controller: LDAP server channel binding token requirements` -> "Always"

-The policy is located under `Default Domain Controllers Policy > Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options`.

 ## Linked Defensive IDs
 - [PREVENT-12: Require SMB signing on site systems](../PREVENT-12/prevent-12_description.md)